 Gemfields is committed to complying with the overarching principles of the Universal Declaration on Human Rights ("UDHR"), the VPSHR and United Nations Guiding Principles on Business and Human Rights ("UNGPs").
 Gemfields's commitment extends to raising awareness of human rights, and to sharing its knowledge and experiences with interested parties and stakeholders, as well as disseminating this commitment throughout its operations.

-In addition, membership of the VPI and promotion of the VPSHRs were incorporated as part of Gemfields' key performance indicators as part of its overall ESG strategy, allowing Gemfields to continually strive to ingrain the VPSHRs in its overall business journey.
+In addition, membership of the VPI and promotion of the VPSHRs were incorporated as part of Gemfields' key performance indicators as part of its overall ESG strategy, reinforcing Gemfields' commitment continually to strive to ingrain the VPSHRs in its overall business journey.
 A public statement of this commitment, including with reference to the VPSHR, can be found on Gemfields' website at: https://gemfields.com/sustainability/our-approach/

 Gemfields further communicates its commitment to the VPI and the VPSHRs in both its public communications in open forums such as workshops, as well as in private communications with various stakeholders.
-Stakeholder initiatives and industry standards which Gemfields participates in such as VPI are included in slide decks when engaging with new and existing stakeholders.
+Stakeholder initiatives and industry standards which Gemfields participates in such as VPI are included in materials used when engaging with new and existing stakeholders.
+An example of external promotion of our commitment and work on the VPSHRs was the session in May 24 at the 2024 OECD Forum on Responsible Mineral Supply Chains in Paris, where Edward Johnson alongside VPI's Head of Secretariat Mora Johnson and other panellists spoke to managing local security issues in line with the VPSHRs.